eniomarku/SafeLib/README.md

 >> ifconfig dpdk0 x.x.x.x netmask 255.255.255.0 up

     Note that before building mme add your own path for mtcp library and header at Makefile

+# Contact Information
+GitHub issue board is the preferred way to report bugs and ask questions about SafeLib.

+CONTACTS FOR THE AUTHORS
+enio.marku@ntnu.no